 In a major Brexit speech, UK Labour leader Jeremy Corbyn further toned down his already weak statement that Labour was ‘not wedded’ to free movement by adding that it hadn’t been ruled out.

-In an extract handed out the night before the speech – in Leave-voting Peterborough – Corbyn was due to say that he supported ‘reasonable management‘ of immigration after Brexit.
-That sounded like something that would happen after the end of free movement (ie, the end of unmanaged imigration).
+According to an extract handed out the night before the speech – in Leave-voting Peterborough – Corbyn was due to say that he supported ‘reasonable management‘ of immigration after Brexit.
+That sounded like something that would happen after the end of free movement (ie, the end of unmanaged immigration).
 Corbyn was also due to say: ‘Labour is not wedded to freedom of movement for EU citizens as a point of principle.’

 That was weak and weaselly.
 ‘Not wedded to the principle’?
 (Who wrote that?)
 Corbyn could just have said that Labour’s position was that free movement would end.